azs06/purepress/README.md

 PurePress
 =========

-A WordPress blg thme created using Pure CSS framework
+A WordPress blog thme created using Pure CSS framework